DrRoad/WeatherDataAnalysis/README.md

 	WHERE Station_Name='STATION_NAME'
 ```

-Then I pulled some key variables to look at into another table:
+Then I pulled a small subset of variables that may be interesting to look at into another table:
 * StationName
 * ObservationDate
+* HourlyTemperature
+* HourlyHumidity
+* HourlyWindSpeed
+* HourlyWindDirection
-* Temperature
+* HourlyPressure
-* Humidity
+* HourlyPrecipitation

 First I made a table 'NOAAData'...